-Bupropion is contraindicated in patients with a seizure disorder, in patients with anorexia and/or bulimia and also in patients undergoing abrupt discontinuation of alcohol or sedatives.
+Bupropion hydrochloride and bupropion hydrobromide are contraindicated in patients with a seizure disorder, in patients with anorexia and/or bulimia and also in patients undergoing abrupt discontinuation of alcohol or sedatives.
+In addition, bupropion is also contraindicated in patients using other bupropion products regardless of the indication (e.g. depression, smoking cessation, etc.).
+Also, discontinuation of an MAOI of at least two weeks is required prior to initiating use of bupropion.